guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

     → Steps L
 ```

-The evaluation finishes when there is a proof of multi step for the value
+The evaluation finishes when there is proof of multi-step for the value
 and it is already finished.

 ```